Cormac-H/ISDM-Assignment1/Report.md

 * As a relationship manager, I want the information system to assist in the efficiency and effectivness of my calls with potential customers
 * As a relationship manager, I want the information system to match myself to customers with a similar demographic and skillset
 * As a relationship manager, I want increased automation when attempting to make a sale with reduced levels of human error
-* As a relationship manager, I want assistance when speaking to potential cusomters through data from the information system
+* As a relationship manager, I want assistance when speaking to potential customers through data from the information system
 * As a relationship manager, I want the customer to be guided through a waiting process when the calls are busy
 - Use to mark off issues
     + Use Case Diagrams